gregstewart/blog/source/_posts/2015-06-07-your-organisation-should-adopt-an-open-source-model.markdown

 ### Individuals

 Consider the individual in this model.
-Just think of how many people use and contribute to your favourite OS project.
+Just think of how many people use and contribute to your favourite Open Source project.
 The collective power of this community that is using, reviewing and providing feedback makes the project successful and resilient.

 Now think of your code and project, imagine having folks providing you with that feedback, suggestions and feature ideas?
 Would you not grow as a developer?
 Would your code not be better?
 Would your project not benefit?

 ### Teams

 Many of the things, that are true for the individual are true for teams as well.
 The added benefit is the greater level of collaboration and communication within the team and potentially other teams in your organisation as well, since they now have visibility of your work too.
-And again code quality goes up.
+Again code quality goes up.

 At [eBay](https://www.talentbuddy.co/blog/building-with-node-js-at-ebay), they found that people on different teams became more involved in other projects, more willing to lend a helping hand.

-The other statement around modules developed in a vacum and left to die when there was a re-org.
-The team or individual was moved to another part of the organisation with no way to hand it on.
-I can attest to this on more than one occasion during my time at Microsoft, which made us reluctant to make use of it.
+The other statement in the eBay post around modules developed in a vacum and left to die when there was a re-org is also true.
+The team or individual was moved to another part of the organisation with no way to hand it over.
+I can attest to this on more than one occasion during my time at Microsoft, which made us reluctant to make use of internally developed modules.
 That usually led us to re-inventing the wheel, instead of contributing and making it better.
+I don't mean to imply that there was no platform for sharing, it was simply inadequate.

-With an OS model and a solution like NPM, that should lead to less re-inventing of the wheel, instead folks across the organisation can contribute to the solution.
-When they contribute and collaborate on the solution, the knowledge is no longer silo'ed.
-These are obvious benefits, furthermore there's a shared understanding of the code.
+An Open Source model coupled with a dependency management solution like NPM, should lead to less re-inventing of the wheel.
+Instead folks across the organisation can contribute to the solution.
+When they contribute and collaborate on the solution, the knowledge is no longer silo'ed, this leads to a shared understanding of the code.
 For the organisation there's now less risk, as the knowledge no longer resides with just one or a few individuals.
 As with knowledge, skills are also sharpened, by being able to see how others tackle problems and find solutions, by discussing these outcomes.
+These are all obvious benefits.

 ### Products

-Building on the individual and the teams and their growth, products are almost naturally better designed, more secure.
+Building on the individual and the teams and their growth, products are almost naturally better designed, more resilient and more secure.

 ### Companies
-If your products are successful and built on an open source model and your developers can share their experiences, you profile is raised.
-Better yet share your code, your modules with the community and get the benefit of yet more people collaborating and contributing to modules that you have published.
+If your products are successful, built on an open source model and your developers can share their experiences, then your profile is raised.
+Better yet share your code, your modules, your libraries with the community and get the benefit of yet more people collaborating and contributing to these.
 With your profile now raised and individuals having visibility of your contributions, it is much easier to hire new developers: like minded individuals that want to grow, contribute and collaborate.

-It's a self pepertuating cycle - the benefits to you, your team, your product and your company are in itself self perpetuating when you adopt the Open Source model.
+__The benefits to you, your team, your product and your company are in itself self perpetuating when you adopt the Open Source model.__